 Our risk management framework and operational risk review processes identify, measure, and monitor these risks.
-Risk champions in each department of the bank maintain risk registers and detail the controls in effect to remove or mitigate the risks.
+Risk champions in each department of the bank maintain risk registers and detail the controls in effect to remove or mitigate the risks, these are updated quarterly.